Gujarat: Literature

 Idol of Hemchandra Acharya at a Jain temple in New Jersey, regarded as the father of Gujarati language.

 The city of Patan was renowned for its collection of ancient Jain manuscripts and as a royal capital of Jain learning, which has drawn the admiration of many scholars.
 British Indologist and Sanskritist Peter Peterson described the collection as follows:

 I know of no town in India and only a few in the world which can boast of so great a store documents of venerable antiquity.
 They would be the pride and jealously guarded treasure of any University Library in Europe.

 The history of Gujarati literature may be traced back to 1000 CE.
 Well-known laureates of Gujarati literature include Hemchandracharya, Narsinh Mehta, Mirabai, Akho, Premanand Bhatt, Shamal Bhatt, Dayaram, Dalpatram, Narmad, Govardhanram Tripathi, Mahatma Gandhi, K. M. Munshi, Umashankar Joshi, Suresh Joshi, Swaminarayan, Pannalal Patel and Rajendra Shah.

 Kavi Kant, Zaverchand Meghani and Kalapi are famous Gujarati poets.

 Gujarat Vidhya Sabha, Gujarat Sahitya Sabha, and Gujarati Sahitya Parishad are Ahmedabad based literary institutions promoting the spread of Gujarati literature.
 Saraswatichandra is a landmark novel by Govardhanram Tripathi.
 Writers like Aanand Shankar Dhruv, Ashvini Bhatt, Balwantray Thakore, Bhaven Kachhi, Bhagwatikumar Sharma, Chandrakant Bakshi, Gunvant Shah, Harindra Dave, Harkisan Mehta, Jay Vasavada, Jyotindra Dave, Kanti Bhatt, Kavi Nanalal, Khabardar, Sundaram, Makarand Dave, Ramesh Parekh, Suresh Dalal, Tarak Mehta, Vinod Bhatt, Dhruv Bhatt and Varsha Adalja have influenced Gujarati thinkers.

-Depiction of Shrimad Rajchandra writing Atmasiddhi in single sitting of 1.5 hrs, one of the longest Gujarati poems based on Jain philosophy.
+Depiction of Shrimad Rajchandra writing Atma Siddhi in single sitting of 1.5 hrs, one of the longest Gujarati poems based on Jain philosophy.

 A notable contribution to Gujarati literature came from the Swaminarayan paramhanso, like Brahmanand Swami, Premanand, with prose like Vachanamrut and poetry in the form of bhajans.

 Shrimad Rajchandra Vachnamrut and Shri Atma Siddhi Shastra, written in 19th century by Jain philosopher and poet Shrimad Rajchandra (Mahatma Gandhi's guru) are very well known.

 Gujarati theatre owes a lot to Bhavai.
 Bhavai is a folk musical performance of stage plays.
 Ketan Mehta and Sanjay Leela Bhansali explored artistic use of bhavai in films such as Bhavni Bhavai, Oh Darling!
 Yeh Hai India and Hum Dil De Chuke Sanam.
 Dayro (gathering) involves singing and conversation reflecting on human nature.

 Mumbai theatre veteran, Alyque Padamsee, best known in the English-speaking world for playing Muhammad Ali Jinnah in Sir Richard Attenborough's Gandhi, was from a traditional Gujarati-Kutchi family from Kathiawar.